Information about plants & gardens for Brisbane & Qld

 Types of succulents

 There are way too many succulents available these days to be cover every one in detail on this site.
 However, we can take a look at some types that are most popular in Queensland, particularly for landscaping.
-The following plant groups have separate pages:
+The following plant groups are on separate pages:

 Euphorbia millii (E. milli and Poysean hybrids)